kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 But I cannot stand using a dozen apps, with interfaces ranging from "overdone" to "awkward" to "semi-translated barely cohesive spyware."
 I also do not want to memorize a bunch of very specific phrases to yell at Alexa.
 And, if possible, I do not want to feel like I've given up on privacy, just because I want to turn on the humidifier 30 minutes before I go to bed.

-I'll get right to it, I found a solution.
-Yes, it involves a [Raspberry Pi](https://www.raspberrypi.org/), okay, you got me.
+I found a solution.
+Yes, it involves a [Raspberry Pi](https://www.raspberrypi.org/)--okay, you got me.
 But just look at this dashboard I now have on my phone, in a browser, anywhere, really.
 Just look at it.

 ![Image from Kevin's Home Assistant setup in a browser window](/assets/post_images/2020-11-11/home_assistant_desktop.png)